rails/rails/guides/source/action_view_helpers.md

 #### debug

-Returns a `pre` tag that has object dumped by YAML.
+Returns a YAML representation of object wrapped with the `pre` tag.
 This creates a very readable way to inspect an object.

 ```ruby